 A car loan, a mortgage, student loans, credit cards.
 It might feel like a dark debt cloud is looming over you sometimes.
 If you carry some debt on your personal balance sheet, you’re not alone.

-The Federal Reserve’s most recent report shows that total household debt in the U.S. has reached more than $14 trillion .
+The Federal Reserve’s most recent report shows that total household debt in the U.S. has reached more than $15.84 trillion.
 That includes everything from mortgages to credit cards to student loans.
 We’re a heavily indebted nation, and for some, it may take a psychological toll.
 If that’s you, here’s the comforting news: There are some tried-and-true strategies for paying back outstanding debt.

 What is outstanding debt?
 Outstanding debt refers to any balance on a debt that has yet to be paid in full.
 It is money that is owed to a bank or other creditor.

-When calculating your own personal debt that’s outstanding, add all debt balances together.
-This could include credit cards, student loans, mortgage loans, payday loans, personal loans, home equity lines of credit, auto loans, and so on.
-You should be able to find balance information on your statements.
+When calculating debt that’s outstanding, add all debt balances together.
+This could include credit cards, student loans, mortgage loans, payday loans, personal loans, home equity lines of credit, auto loans, and others.
+You should be able to find outstanding balance information on your statements.

 How to Find Outstanding Debt

-When tackling outstanding debt, you first might want to track it all down.
+When paying off outstanding debt, you first might need to track it all down.

-As you move throughout the debt payoff journey, you may find it helpful to start a file to keep your statements and correspondence.
+As you move throughout the debt payoff journey, you may find it helpful to start a file for your statements and correspondence.
 Also, you could create a list or input information into a spreadsheet.
 Organizing your information is necessary for building a debt payoff strategy.

 Build a list of all debts with the most useful information, such as the outstanding balance, the interest rate, the monthly payment, the type of debt, and the creditor.
-This will come in handy later.
+If you have an installment loan, such as a personal loan, the principal amount of the loan is another helpful piece of information.

 What if I Can’t Find All My Outstanding Debts?

-A credit report includes information about each account that has been reported to that particular agency, including the name on the account and the outstanding debt balance.
+A credit report includes information about each account that has been reported to that particular agency, including the name of the creditor and the outstanding debt balance.

-It is possible that some outstanding debts have been sold to a collection agency.
-The name of the original account may be included.
+It is possible that some outstanding debts may have been sold to a collection agency.
+The name of the original creditor may be included on the credit report.
 If that is not the case, you may need to investigate further.
-Some debt may also be outside of the statute of limitations.

-Now, this strategy might not be perfect: It is possible to have outstanding debts that don’t appear on a credit report.
-Creditors are not required to report to the agencies, but most major ones do.
+Some outstanding debts may not appear on a credit report.
+Creditors are not required to report to the agencies, but most major creditors do.
 That said, a creditor could choose to report to none, one, two, or all three of the agencies.
 If you’re in information-collecting mode, you may want to consider requesting reports from more than one agency, or all three.

 Should I Pay Down Outstanding Debt?